-In brief summary, the Consultant Team and the EERMC find that under the Total Resource Cost ("TRC") test, ordered by the Commission in Docket 4202's Revised Standards for Least Cost Procurement (July, 2011), and consistent with national best practices, both the individual programs and in combination, the portfolio of programs presented in the 2012 EEPP are cost-effective and compliant with state statutes and regulations.
-Accordingly, the EERMC's review and approval finds the 2012 Energy Efficiency Program Plan to be cost-effective and appropriate for a fully reconciling funding mechanism approved by the Commission within the specified 60 day period.
+Standards for Least Cost Procurement (July, 2011), and consistent with national best practices, both the individual programs and in combination, the portfolio of programs presented in the 2013 EEPP are cost-effective and compliant with state statutes and regulations.

-The EERMC respectfully recommends that the Commission approve the cost-effective 2012 EEPP as submitted by National Grid and the parties on November 1, and as provided for by § 39-1-27.7 (c)(5), approve a fully reconciling funding mechanism sufficient to fund the 2012 EEPP's proposed budget within 60 days from the date of the Plan's filing.
+The EERMC respectfully recommends that the Commission approve the cost-effective 2013 EEPP as submitted by National Grid and the parties on November 2, and as provided for by § 39-1-27.7 (c)(5), approve a fully reconciling funding mechanism sufficient to fund the 2013 EEPP's proposed budget within 60 days from the date of the Plan's filing.

-Respectfully submitted, THE RHODE ISLAND ENERGY EFFICIENCY AND RESOURCE MANAGEMENT COUNCIL
+Respectfully submitted, THE RHODE ISLAND ENERGY EFFICIENCY AND RESOURCE MANAGEMENT COUNCIL attorney.